post-image

 Both harnesses have similar features, such as the reflective trim, big handle and multiple leash attachment points, but only the Flagline has a front attchment for no-pull training.
 Another important difference is that the Flagline has buckles on all chest straps so it only needs to go over the dog’s head while you need to lift the dog’s right front leg to put on the Web Master.

-Although their sizing and design are very similar, the Flagline tent to leave more armpir clearance for most dogs - unless they have very deep chest like a greyhound.
-Even though the Webmaster has an adjustable webbing between the front legs to set the distance from the armpits, it still sat closer to Zulu’s front legs even when fully extended - but this will be different for dogs with different builds.
+Although their sizing and design are very similar, the Flagline tend to leave more armpir clearance for most dogs - unless they have very deep chest like a greyhound.
+Even though the Webmaster has an adjustable webbing between the front legs to set the distance from the armpits, it still sat closer to Zulu’s armpits even when fully extended.
+However this will be different for dogs with different builds.

 The Webmaster might work better for dogs with proportinally wide necks and for greyhound-type dogs who are escape artists.
 The third strap of the Webmaster sits farther back due to not being attached to the second strap, so it keeps deep chested dogs safe who might slide out of the Flagline.